Pothugunt1a/NextGenWebsite/replit.md

 - Corrected z-index conflicts between dropdown content and background images
 - Fixed navigation conflict where IT Services was navigating instead of showing dropdown
 - Added proper height constraints with scrolling for long dropdown lists
+- Fixed duplicate footer issue on IT Consulting page by removing double Layout wrapping

 **July 17, 2025:**
 - Fixed JSX closing tag error in GenerativeAIDevelopment.tsx that was preventing app startup